One-Sentence Summary

 Discussion

-This research have four important finding.
+This research has four important findings.

 - Complex constructs are common and heuristics are indispensable to handle them.